 If you are participating as part of a class project, your teacher will be your Team Advisor.
 If you would like to participate individually, find a faculty member at your school who can advise you along the way.

 Designate a team captain

 One person on your team should be designated as a team captain.
-This person will coordinate the submission of your entry and fill in the registration form.
+This person will coordinate the submission of your entry and fill in the registration form (available between January 14 and April 28, 2020).
 The team captain should be listed as Team Member 1 on the registration form.

 Your team should brainstorm many ideas at this stage and choose one that appeals to you the most.
 It's also important at this stage to think about the 2-minute time constraint and how much information can be communicated effectively.

 Resources/downloads for this step:

 - Creative approach to storytelling: Scientific Storytelling with Jed Dannenbaum

 - Khan Academy and Pixar's The art of storytelling